LifesLight/AlphaGomoku/README.md

 - explorationbias         : Exploration bias to use for MCTS.
 - modelpath               : Where models are stored.
 - datapath                : Where datapoints are stored.
+- outputrees              : Weather trees should be output as graphviz files
+- outputtreespath         : Where graphviz tree outputs are stored

 *Italic* args can pe specified per model like: --device1 [model1 device] --device2 [model2 device].